 - i.
 For an OTC derivative contract booked in IFSC to be valid, at least one of the parties to the contract must be a "market maker". - ii.
-IBUs shall be market makers in OTC derivatives booked in IFSC. - iii.
+IBUs shall be market makers in OTC derivatives (except ODIs) booked in IFSC. - iii.
+IBUs holding a Foreign Portfolio Investor (FPI) certificate under the provisions of the Securities and Exchange Board of India (Foreign Portfolio Investors) Regulations,2019 dated September 23,2019 (as amended) shall be market makers for ODIs. - iv.
 The following persons shall be treated as "clients" with respect to derivatives booked in IFSC: - a.
 Financial institutions (other than BUs) as defined u/s section 3(1)(c) of the IFSCA Act, 2019 - b.
 Persons resident in India as defined u/s 2(v) of FEMA,1999 - c.
 Persons resident outside India as defined u/s 2(w) of FEMA,1999.